coderaiser/putout/README.md

 putout src --disable-all && putout src --enable convert-commonjs-to-esm && putout src --fix
 ```

-This command will disable all rules that `Putout` can find right now and `enables` a single rule.
-All `Putout` rules made for good and highly suggested to be used, they all enabled in all my repositories.
+This command will **disable all rules** that 🐊**Putout** can find right now and **enable** a single rule.
+All built-in rules made for good and highly suggested to be used, they all enabled in all my repositories.
 You can always disable what you don't need, so give it a try you wan't regret 🐊.
 Happy coding 🎈!

 ## 🏛 Architecture